Memories of Palais Crystal Palace - Dieppe - Hiking New Brunswick.

 In preparation for dinner later in the day, I am wearing nicely polished dress shoes, with a white shirt and tie under a dark blue, pinstripe suit.
 As always, the swing seats on long chains begin to move slowly, gradually gaining speed until we are flying through the air at high-speed in large, angular arcs.

 The Waveswinger's center column extends upward to nearly touch the glass ceiling, then rolls and tilts to modify the flight angles.
 It is thrilling.
-When the ride completes, Mélanie, bless her heart, observes that if awards were being given, I would be a hands down winner for best dressed and oldest person on the ride.
+When the ride completes, Mélanie observes that if awards were being given, I would be a hands down winner for best dressed and oldest person on the ride.
 It is always good to get half a compliment.

-There was significant concern that following a long, harsh, insufficiently active Calgary winter, excess body weight might be a negative risk factor and praying the swing's chains would hold.
+There was significant concern that following a long, harsh, insufficiently active Calgary winter, excess body weight might be a negative risk factor.
+There was praying the the swing's chains would hold.